silentorb/marloth-story/books/fairytale/part3.md

 draining resources from an establishment that didn't really understand what it could be doing.
 It wasn't enough for Doctor Hurley to simply return patients to functioning roles in society.
-People could function in society and yet still harbor gross delusions.
+People could function in society and yet still harbor delusions.
 He wanted to slay *all* the fantasies.
 He wanted to reach into the minds of men and mold them until they clearly saw reality for what it was.
 Or at least what he thought it was.